Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Model and methods

 \parbold{Evaluation metrics.} An election procedure can be evaluated based on the set of winners it produces.
 To measure outcomes across parties, we primarily consider \textit{proportionality}: how does the fraction of winners $w_p$ belonging to each party $p \in \{R,D\}$ (seat share) compare to the fraction of voters $y_p$ (vote share); the \textit{proportionality gap} is the difference $| w_R - y_R | $.
 The larger the gap, the more that the procedure favors one party over another.
 In \Cref{sec:intra}, we further consider \textit{intra-party} measures, i.e., how the election procedure influences within-party differences.

-\parbold{Research questions.} In this work, we ask: \textit{how does the election procedure determine the induced outcomes, and what is the joint influence of the social choice function $F$ and the map?} Note that the various components of the election procedure may be determined by different actors with competing interests.
-The quoted section from H.R.
-4000, for example, would mandate that $N_k \in \{3, 4, 5\}$ and a RCV-based social choice function be used.
+\parbold{Research questions.} We ask: \textit{how does the election procedure determine the induced outcomes, and what is the joint influence of the social choice function $F$ and the map?} Note that the various components of the election procedure may be determined by different actors with competing interests.
+The Fair Representation Act, for example, would mandate that $N_k \in \{3, 4, 5\}$ and a RCV-based social choice function be used.
 However, barring a separate mandate concerning independent commissions, in each state a partisan state legislature may still seek to draw maps most favorable to their party.\footnote{Of course, to the extent that these laws are enforced in court, maps have to be in accordance with the Voting Rights Act and any state-specific laws concerning partisan balance.} Thus, we in particular are interested in the following design question: \textit{how do various constraints on the election procedure design space (restrictions on $K$, $N_k$, or $F$) affect the range of outcomes possible}, under maps drawn by either partisan actors or independent commissions?